Merritt-Woodwork/merrittwoodwork.com/src/_staff/jeff-sessions.md

 ---
-name: 'jeff sessions, AIA'
+name: Jeff sessions, AIA
 draft: false
-title: project PRINCIPAL
+title: Project Principal
 quote: >-
   I am proud to have the opportunity to work within a company that holds craftsmanship, quality and customer satisfaction to the highest standards in